Domiii/dbux/README.md

 Main considerations include:

+* Instrumentation via [`@dbux/cli`](dbux-cli#readme) is slow.
+  * It uses [`@babel/register`](https://babeljs.io/docs/en/babel-register) (currently with babel-cache disabled) which itself can be very slow, since it re-instruments every file on every run.
+  * If you want to speed things up, do not use `@dbux/cli`, but use the `@dbux/babel-plugin` directly, in combination with Webpack (or some other bundler) in *watch mode*, so it will only instrument code that has been changed, rather than *everything* all the time.
 * In order to render the value of variables, we need to actually copy all variables anytime they are used in any way.
    * That can get very slow very fast if your code operates on large arrays, objects and strings.
    * That is why we have a few parameters to tune.
    * Currently, those parameters are hardcoded and cannot be configured from the outside.
    * Tracked in #217
 * When executing *a lot of stuff* (e.g. long loops or high FPS games etc), things will get slow
-   * Instead of recording *everything*, we might want to be able to choose what to record, and when.
+   * In the future, instead of recording *everything*, we might want to be able to choose what to record, and when.
       * For example: Dbux probably won't really work at all if you run it on a 30+FPS game.
          * In that case, we might want to be very strategic in telling Dbux to only record: (i) initialization, (ii) a select few other functions and then (iii) several frames of the gameloop for our analysis.
-   * However, Dbux does not currently have such fine-grained control over the recording process.
+   * However, that is future work.
+Dbux does not currently have such fine-grained control over the recording process.
    * Tracked in issue#219
 * When running a program with Dbux enabled, and also running it in debug mode (i.e. `--inspect` or `--inspect-brk`), things probably slow down even worse.
-Consider using the `Run` button instead of the `Debug` button, and use the Dbux built-in features unless there is a specific Debugger functionality that Dbux cannot compete with (of which arguably there might be a few, that are valuable in some circumstances).
+When things get too slow, you might want to consider using the `Run` button instead of the `Debug` button, and use the Dbux built-in features for debugging; unless there are some features in the traditional debugger that you just cannot live without in some specific circumstances.

 # Known Limitations

 ## async/await

-* `async/await` might be quite broken, and will probably lead to problems when trying to run JS code with `await` in it.
+* Instrumentation of `async/await` is largely untested.
+We cannot yet guarantee it fully working.
-* NOTE: Yes, this is an absolutely vital feature of modern JavaScript and we hate to not have it working yet (despite having already spent quite some time on it).
+* NOTE: Yes, we also believe that this is an absolutely vital feature of modern JavaScript and we hate to not have it fully working yet (despite having already spent quite some time on it).
-* Tracked in #128.
+* This is tracked in #128.
+* If concerned about `async/await`, you might also be interested in the separate [Async Call Graph + Callback tracking](#async-call-graph--callback-tracking) feature.

 ## Loops